Dan Uggla: Major leagues

-Atlanta Braves
+Atlanta Braves (2011–2014)

 After the 2010 season, Uggla rejected a four-year, $48 million contract offer from the Marlins.
 Soon thereafter, Uggla was traded to the Atlanta Braves for infielder Omar Infante, and reliever Michael Dunn.
 On January 4, 2011, Uggla and the Atlanta Braves agreed to a 5-year, $62 million contract.

 During the 2011 season with the Braves, Uggla became the 23rd player in MLB history to have a hitting streak of at least 33 games.
 Uggla, who had gotten off to a poor start, had a .173 batting average after going hitless on July 4.
 The next day, he collected two hits in four at bats to start the streak.
 During the hitting streak, Uggla along with rookie Freddie Freeman became the first Braves in the modern era to have concurrent 20-game hitting streaks.
 On August 12, Uggla hit two home runs in a home game against the Chicago Cubs to break the Atlanta Braves record for longest hitting streak, which had been set by Rico Carty in 1970.
 He also hit a single and a home run in the next game, extending the streak to 33 games.
 The streak ended on August 14, 2011, after he went 0-for-3 with a sacrifice fly against the Chicago Cubs.

 After the first few weeks, he raised his average over .200.
 Uggla hit .377 with 15 homers and 32 RBIs during his streak, which was the third-longest by a second baseman in Major League history, and the longest in the majors since 2006.

 On August 22, 2011, Uggla hit his 30th home run of the season for his fifth consecutive season of 30 or more home runs.
 As of the 2011 season, he is the only second baseman to have hit 30 or more home runs in more than three seasons.
 Uggla was named National League Player of the Month for August; for the month, he was tied for the Major League and led all National Leaguers with 10 home runs.
 He also had 21 RBI, 33 hits, a .340 (33-for-97) batting average and a .670 slugging percentage with a .405 on-base percentage.